 Hide Plugin in Plugins Page will do just that.
-This might be helpful if you have a client logging into the site and you don’t want them to see you’re using an audit log plugin.
+This might be helpful if you have a client logging into the site and you don’t want them to see you’re using an activity log plugin.

 Disable Alerts for WordPress Background Activity will hide alerts for things like the automatic deletion of auto-drafts and spam comments older than 30 days.

 The Exclude Objects tab gives you the power to exclude users, roles, custom fields and IP addresses from monitoring.
 You might be tempted to exclude your username, or all “administrator” users, but be careful.
 Some attackers could gain access to your site and pretend to be one of your admin users.
 You would then miss out on all the malicious activity that the attacker is performing.

 If you have a private IP address that only you (or a few people you trust) are using, then you could exclude all actions at this IP address from being tracked.